bramus/photoshop-google-maps-tile-cutter/README.md

 ### Cutting tiles

+An example of the script in action can be viewed at [https://www.youtube.com/watch?v=ZC-4bNHfuPo](https://www.youtube.com/watch?v=ZC-4bNHfuPo)

 * Open Photoshop and open the image you want to process.
 * Access the script from the scripts menu in Photoshop: `File` > `Scripts` > `PS_Bramus.GoogleMapsTileCutter`.
 * Set the export path and cutter settings, and press `Make tiles` to start the cutting process.